simov/slugify/README.md

 ## Extend

-Out of the box `slugify` comes with support for a handfull of Unicode symbols.
+Out of the box `slugify` comes with support for a handful of Unicode symbols.
 For example the `☢` (radioactive) symbol is not defined in the `charMap` object in [index.js][index] and therefore it will be stripped by default:

 ```js
 slugify('unicode ♥ is ☢') // unicode-love-is